-1. He must be of good character.

-2. He shall show evidence that he has received a Bachelor's degree from a regionally accredited college or university in a field of study deemed appropriate by the faculty of the College of Law, with an academic average better than the minimum average required for such degree.

-3. He must have taken prior to admission the Princeton Law Aptitude Test and earned a satisfactory score.
+- 1. He must be of good moral character. - 2.
+He shall show evidence that he has received a Bachelor's degree from a regionally accredited college or university in a field of study deemed appropriate by the faculty of the College of Law, with an academic average substantially better than the minimum average required for such degree. - 3.
+He must have taken prior to admission the Princeton Law School Admission Test and earned a satisfactory score.